Trump denied he wanted his name on stimulus checks. Here’s how it happened.

 “Thanks to hard work and long hours by dedicated #IRS employees, Economic Impact Payments are going out on schedule, as planned, without delay, to the nation,” the IRS said Wednesday on Twitter.
 “The IRS employees are delivering these payments in record time.”

-Millions of Americans began receiving payments of $1,200 on Wednesday via direct deposit.
+Millions of Americans began receiving payments of up to $1,200 on Wednesday via direct deposit.
 Those electronic payments, which were part of a $2 trillion bipartisan coronavirus rescue package, did not include Trump’s name.

-But for Americans who receive paper checks by mail — about 70 million of the 150 million who qualify — Trump’s name will feature prominently in the memo section.
+But for Americans who receive paper checks by mail — about 70᠆million of the 150 million who qualify — Trump’s name will feature prominently in the memo section.

 On April 3, the president was asked about a Wall Street Journal report that said he had spoken to friends about wanting to sign the checks.
 He denied it.